 Resolve

-I sharpen a blade in the dim light of the kitchen, the edge glinting like my thoughts.
+I sharpen a blade in the kitchen’s dim light, the edge glinting like my thoughts.

 He thinks I don’t see the way he smiles at his phone, the way his fingers caress, linger over the keypad.